 We thought it might be helpful to give you a few short tips to help take out some of the guess work.

 Top three tips:

 While there are many more pointers we could coach you through - like why to avoid patent leather - we hope this is a good starter-for-ten.
-If you are considering a pre-loved purchase, feel free to get in touch and we’ll give you our thoughts.
+If you are considering a pre-loved purchase, please feel free to get in touch and we’ll give you our thoughts.